-- Consistent with the 2010 Sonoma County Bicycle and Pedestrian Master Plan, future frontage improvements should include widening as necessary to provide a Class II bike lane as part of planned connections of pedestrian and bicycle facilities on Arnold Drive between the park entrance and the communities of Eldridge to the south and Glen Ellen to the north. - Vegetation on the embankment north of the pedestrian/bicycle access point on Arnold Drive should be routinely trimmed to maintain adequate sight lines. - The provision of a left-turn lane on SR 12 at the main entrance should be incorporated into long-range plans if Caltrans concurs.
+- Consistent with the 2010 Sonoma County Bicycle and Pedestrian Master Plan, future frontage improvements should include widening as necessary to provide a Class II bike lane as part of planned connections of pedestrian and bicycle facilities on Arnold Drive between the park entrance and the communities of Eldridge to the south and Glen Ellen to the north. - Bike racks should be provided near both entrances to accommodate hikers who wish to ride to the site. - Vegetation on the embankment north of the pedestrian/bicycle access point on Arnold Drive should be removed or routinely trimmed to maintain adequate sight lines. - The provision of a left-turn lane on SR 12 at the main entrance should be incorporated into long-range plans if Caltrans concurs.
 The turn lane should provide 50 feet of stacking. - The County should consider prohibiting shoulder parking on SR 12 adjacent to the dog park. - The five 45-foot pull-through spaces in the main parking lot should be designated for equestrian use with appropriate signage. - Should the Sonoma Valley Regional Park expand to include the SDC Lake Suttonfield property in the future, it is recommended that the possibility of providing a second parking lot on disturbed SDC land and accessed via Arnold Drive be explored.
 At that time it would be reasonable to prohibit shoulder parking on Arnold Drive.